Theoretical molecular spectroscopy

-Robert Gamache is the Associate Vice President for Academic Affairs, Student Affairs and International Relations at the University of Massachusetts’ President’s Office and professor in the Department of Environmental, Earth, and Atmospheric Sciences at UMass Lowell.
+Robert Gamache is the Senior Vice President for Academic Affairs, Student Affairs and International Relations at the University of Massachusetts’ President’s Office and professor emeritus in the Department of Environmental, Earth, and Atmospheric Sciences at UMass Lowell.
 Prof. Gamache is a graduate of the University of Massachusetts receiving his baccalaureate in Chemistry from the Dartmouth campus and his graduate degrees, Physics and Chemistry, from the Amherst campus.
-He joined the President’s Office with 34 years of experience at the University of Massachusetts Lowell as an active researcher, administrator for the Center for Atmospheric Research, a professor in the Department of Environmental, Earth, and Atmospheric Science, and Dean of the University Of Massachusetts School of Marine Sciences.
+He joined the President’s Office with 34 years of experience at the University of Massachusetts Lowell as an active researcher, administrator for the Center for Atmospheric Research, a professor in the Department of Environmental, Earth, and Atmospheric Science, and Dean of the University of Massachusetts School of Marine Sciences.
 He maintains his active researcher role at the Lowell campus and has a team of several undergraduate researchers and a post-doctoral researcher.

 He is currently principal investigator for more than $400K in federal grants, with over three million in external funding received to date.
+His research interest is the interaction of radiation with matter in the collision process, and chemistry and physics of planetary atmospheres with particular application to remote sensing.
 Prof. Gamache’s current work aids satellite programs of NASA’s Earth Observing System, missions to Mars and Venus, several satellite programs of ESA, EUMETSAT and CNES, and the study of the atmospheres of exoplanets.
 Gamache is recognized as one of the leading researchers in his field.